International Communication of Farmers is Important

 Kantens is a very small rural village in the north of the Kantens .
 About five kilometres from the Wadden Sea, a purely agricultural region.
 Sometimes I say, perhaps one of the last agricultural regions in the Netherlands in the future.

 The Netherlands is developing, growing in population, urbanising.
 It is the second largest agricultural exporter in the world, after the US.
 This is also partly because many products are produced from agricultural raw materials from other parts of the world.
 But still, the Netherlands produces a lot and leads the way in sustainable production methods.
-Nous sommes, pourtant, moving more and more towards producing “specialities”, nothing wrong with that, je pense.
+We are, however, moving more and more towards producing “specialities”, nothing wrong with that, I think.

 We operate a dairy farm, a real family business, www.hunsingodairy.com.
 It has existed for many generations.
-Dairy, Lait, fromage: it’s in the genes of the Dutch.
+Dairy, milk, cheese: it’s in the genes of the Dutch.
 In terms of dairy products, we export roughly 70%, although a very large share goes to Germany.
 If you talk about distances, you can also call it local.

 With that large export share, as a country, I also ended up in the international business a bit automatically.
 It is also my passion.
 I think it is fantastic to share knowledge about cows, about milk processing.
 Milk is almost always produced from products that are of no use to humans.
 And milk can be made into such beautiful products that also have a very good nutritional value.